ploynatsinee/natsinee_agnos_backend/README.md

 ## Description

-1. Docker Setup: Set up a server with Docker Compose containing Nginx, a GoLang service, and a PostgreSQL database.
+- Docker Setup: Set up a server with Docker Compose containing Nginx, a GoLang service, and a PostgreSQL database.
-2. Build Backend: Implement the backend server with the specified API.
-3. Database Logging: Store logs of requests and responses in a PostgreSQL database.
+- Database Logging: Store logs of requests and responses in a PostgreSQL database.
-4. Unit Tests: Write unit tests for application.

 ## Running the Application
 `docker compose up --build`